progit/progit/en/03-git-branching/01-chapter3.markdown

 	Conflicts:
 	  index.html
 	#
-	# It looks like you may be committing a MERGE.
+	# It looks like you may be committing a merge.
 	# If this is not correct, please remove the file
 	#       .git/MERGE_HEAD
 	# and try again.
 	#